It might make the whole world change

 MODULE II

 Media and social networks can have a significant impact on body image.
-Young people are constantly exposed to a content that can create unrealistic beauty standards, increase their insecurities, and lead to low self-esteem.
-Studies have shown that people who spend more time on social media are more likely to be unsatisfied with their bodies.
+Young people are exposed to a content that can create unrealistic beauty standards and increase their insecurities.

-The aim of this module is to increase the critical thinking of young people, to make young people aware of the negative effects that media and social networks might have, but also to encourage them to influence the conversation on social media by becoming the ones promoting realistic and diverse notions of beauty.
+The aim of this module is to increase young people's critical thinking and awareness of the negative effects that media have, but also to encourage them to promote realistic and diverse notions of beauty in their own social networks.

 MODULE III